Schedule Quality Assurance Reviews

 Many project schedules are often poorly prepared and require extensive rebaselining during project execution to become useful project management tools to properly measure progress, determine the effect of changes in scope, and forecast the completion of contractual milestones and overall project completion dates.
 We perform schedule quality assurance reviews to identify and correct any issues.

 1. Scope of the Project Schedule

-We will review the list of schedule activities to determine that the schedule accurately reflects the contractual scope of work.
-Typical scope of work activities for a process plant project include detailed tasks performed in the following areas:
+We will review the list of scheduled activities to determine that the schedule accurately reflects the contractual scope of work.
+The typical scope of work activities for a process plant project include detailed tasks performed in the following areas:

 - Pre-Commissioning and Start-up

 - Quality Assurance and Quality Control

 2. Schedule Metrics Comparison

 We will evaluate the project schedule metrics and provide an analysis of whether the schedule integrity is within standard industry practice.
 In addition, we will identify and list the specific activities that may require action by the owner or contractor.